tytydraco/yessleep/out/Honesty.md

 &#x200B;

 The feelings continued to plague me throughout the day.
 By the time I was ready to sleep, the ick factor of laying in bed next to my husband was making me nauseous.
 I knew if he tried to snuggle up to me I wouldn’t be able to hold in the rage I was feeling.
 I’d have to tell him about this ridiculous dream I had if I started yelling at him about it.
 I really really did not want to do that.

 &#x200B;

-What if he made fun of me for it?
+***Are you sure you can trust him?
+What if he makes fun of you for it?***

+&#x200B;

+I looked around.
+It was like someone was whispering in my ear but no one was there.

 &#x200B;